NemesisGuy/NemesisNet-Brand-Guide/README.docker.md

 Then open http://localhost:8080 in your browser.

 ## Notes
-- The Dockerfile copies `nemesis_net_brand_guide_html_version.html` to `/usr/share/nginx/html/index.html` so nginx serves it as the site root.
+- The Dockerfile copies `src/index.html` to `/usr/share/nginx/html/index.html` and `public/assets/` to `/usr/share/nginx/html/assets/`.
-- If you need a custom nginx config (CORS, caching, etc.) we can add an `nginx.conf` and copy it into `/etc/nginx/conf.d/`.
+- If you need a custom nginx config (CORS, caching, etc.) edit `nginx.conf` and rebuild.